-As with the majority of photographers my age, I began with a 35mm film camera (1988).
-But in 2006 I switched to digital.
+As with most photographers my age, I began with a 35mm film camera (1988).
+But in 2006, I switched to digital.
 The digital revolution has made photography more accessible.

 My photography adventure started circa 1987 when I took a fine art photography class in college.
 I bought my first camera, a Pentax P3 with an SMC Pentax 50mm f/2 lens, and started to abuse Ektachrome and Tri-X film and develop my own prints in the college darkroom.
-At that time I sheepishly admit I shot anything and everything.
-I didn’t pick up a camera seriously again until 2006 when I bought a Nikon D40 and kit lens.
+At that time, I sheepishly admit I shot anything and everything.
+I didn’t take a camera seriously again until 2006, when I bought a Nikon D40 and kit lens.
 I had exhausted what was possible on my point-n-shoot Sony digital camera.
-I stuck with Nikon, upgrading to new bodies every few years, until 2018 when the I realised I could no longer resist the lustful design of the Fuji X series.
+I stuck with Nikon, upgrading to new bodies every few years, until 2018, when I could no longer resist the lustful design of the Fuji X series.
 I bought a Fujifilm X-T2 and Fujinon XF16-55mmF2.8 R LM WR.

-I photograph mostly landscapes and nature, but more recently, I have tried my hand at street photography.
-There is an obscure word, nemophilist, that refers to someone with love for forests, woods, or woodland scenery and who often visits them.
+I photograph mostly landscapes and nature, but I have recently tried my hand at street photography.
+An obscure word, nemophila, describes someone who loves forests, woods, or woodland scenery and who often visits them.
 That’s me.
 I just love being in the outdoors, listening to the sounds of nature–birds, running water, the wind in the trees.
 For me, it’s a form of therapy, a break from the worries of the world.

-I’m an avid photographer, and if the weather suits me, I spend my free time outside increasing my knowledge of landscape and nature photography.
-I prefer natural light, but I’m comfortable shooting anything that interests me-documentary, long exposure, architecture, wildlife.
-I take photos regularly both for my self and for others.
+I’m an avid photographer, and if the weather suits me, I spend my free time outside, increasing my knowledge of landscape and nature photography.
+I prefer natural light, but I’m comfortable shooting anything that interests me: documentary, long exposure, architecture, and wildlife.
+I take photos regularly, both for myself and for others.
 I do almost all of my editing and exporting from my iMac.
 As far as gear goes, I alternate between a few cameras: